Back to Home

 3. At this conference, I met The Guy.
 He gave a talk about CMS that resonated with me, and I had a conversation with him between sessions.

 4. The Guy and I kept in touch.
-He followed by blog (RSS was big back then), and we connected on LinkedIn and Twitter.
-We started a dialog about CMS.
+He followed my blog (RSS was big back then), and we connected on LinkedIn and Twitter.
+We started a running dialog about CMS.

-5. The Guy did CMS selection consulting, and he thought of us when he was helping an organization pick a CMS and an implementor.
+5. The Guy did CMS selection consulting, and he thought of me – and, by extension, my company – when he was helping an organization pick a CMS and an implementor.
 He asked us to come pitch the prospect in 2009.

-6. I “knew” Another Guy as a regular commentor on my blog who worked in a related discipline.
+6. It was a big opportunity, and I was worried we weren’t big enough or experienced enough to land it.
+But I “knew” Another Guy as a regular commentor on my blog who worked in a related discipline and who would bring something valuable to the pitch.
 I asked him to come into this opportunity to help.